 The EcoTypes website is a WordPress site, with most graphics and site content/layout/programming by Jim Proctor.
 Summary information on axes, themes, and EcoTypes was constructed using the Toolset suite of CPT plugins.
 The EcoTypes survey was constructed using Formidable Forms, with background numerical calculations following a simplified methodology based on statistical analysis of thousands of responses to date.

 The colors used on the EcoTypes site are a combination of the green that was used extensively on the original EcoTypes site, and the orange and blue that have been used in past on the Lewis & Clark College website.
-They are also used to signify the three EcoTypes themes of place (green), knowledge (blue), and action (orange).
+They are also used to signify the three EcoTypes themes of Place (green), Knowledge (blue), and Action (orange).

 There is some capitalization that deviates from standard usage.
 In general, each axis, theme, or EcoType is capitalized (e.g., Aesthetics, Place, or Traditional Ways) to denote its particular meaning on the EcoTypes site.

 The EcoTypes site, survey, and other resources are available in English and other European languages, with more languages possible depending on international interest.
 The automatic translations use Google Neural Machine technology, via the GTranslate plugin.
+Neural machine translation is highly accurate, but can occasionally result in hallucinations: wildly inaccurate text.
+If you see such text on a non-English version of the EcoTypes site, please submit the question form with details.

 The EcoTypes site and translations are fully GDPR compatible, using only a minimal number of cookies and following data privacy regulations.
 Visitors to the site are presented with a CookieYes popup asking them to review/accept site cookies, per GDPR requirements.